scoulomb/misc-notes/lab-env/others.md

 if issue with ssh use virtual box UI, login with u/p vagrant vagrant

-Same procedure for k8s/docker as [README.md](./README.md) after, but experienced several issues.
+Same procedure for k8s/docker as in [README.md](./README.md) after, but experienced several issues.
+We replace host machine by a VM.

 ## Use NAS